Real ear measurements: why they matter in hearing aid fitting

 Who benefits most from these measurements?

-having real ear measurements conducted at alto hearing
+Client having real ear measurements conducted at Alto Hearing

 • First-time hearing aid wearers